Hybrid Lyapunov and Barrier Function-Based Control with Stabilization Guarantees: Backstepping the Hybrid Control Solution

-If it is possible to design compatible \gls{CLF} and \gls{CBF} conditions for the top-level system of \eqref{Eq:StrictFeedbackSystem}, we can then recursively apply the previous joint CLF-CBF backstepping approach to establish compatible \gls{CLF} and \gls{CBF} conditions for the overall system \eqref{Eq:StrictFeedbackSystem}.
-However, it should be noted that the intermediate controller $\mathbf{k}_{i-1}$ used for constructing the \gls{CLF} and \gls{CBF} in \eqref{Eq:JointBacksteppingCLFCBF} must be continuously differentiable.
-Such a requirement means that $\mathbf{k}_{i-1}$ can not be designed through a \gls{QP} as in Section \ref{Sec:SubproblemController} because only Lipschitz continuity would be achieved.
-Hence, to satisfy this requirement, we adopt the technique presented in \cite{ong2019universal}, which integrates the \gls{CLF} and \gls{CBF} objectives into a smooth controller based on Gaussian-weighted centroids.
+Therefore, as the CLF and CBF constraints in \eqref{Eq:JointBacksteppingConditions} are equivalent to a single linear inequality, they are mutually satisfiable for all $(\mathbf{x}, \mathbf{z}) \in \mathbb{R}^n\times\mathbb{R}^p$.
+This means that if it is possible to design compatible CLF and CBF constraints for the top-level subsystem of \eqref{Eq:StrictFeedbackSystem}, we can recursively apply the previous joint CLF-CBF backstepping approach to establish compatible CLF and CBF constraints for the overall system \eqref{Eq:StrictFeedbackSystem}.